-Now and then a user may require to sync his Android phone to a Windows PC.
-With the advancement in technology, the options are nearly unlimited but will differ from case to case.
-Some users only want to sync some files/photos, some may want to sync notifications/messages.
+Now and then, a user may need to sync their Android phone with a Windows PC.
+With advancements in technology, the options are nearly unlimited, but will differ from case to case.
+Some users may want to sync only specific files or photos, while others may want to sync notifications or messages.

-For some a shared clipboard is essential, even some may want to receive calls on the phone through their systems, so, a case-to-case scenario is that will determine the best option for a user to follow.
-Every OEM (Google, Microsoft, etc.) is putting efforts to natively support cross-device compatibility in their OS.
+For some, a shared clipboard is essential, and they may even want to receive calls on their phone through their systems.
+Therefore, a case-by-case scenario will determine the best option for a user to follow.
+Every OEM (Google, Microsoft, etc.) is putting effort into natively supporting cross-device compatibility in their OS.

 - Using the Bluetooth Protocol

 - Using Wi-Fi Sync.

 - Using the Mobile Data/Internet

 - Using apps.

 - Using cloud services.

 - Settings up a Local FTP Server on the PC or Phone

 Use an OTG adapter or a USB with OTG.